 Effectiveness of derivatives designated as fair value hedges is assessed using the spot method.
 The changes in the fair value of these derivatives due to movements in spot exchange rates are recorded in Selling, general and administrative expenses.
 Changes in the fair value of the 2.250% Senior Notes of €500 million related to spot exchange rates are also recorded in Selling, general and administrative expenses.
-Changes in the fair value of the derivatives are excluded from the assessment of hedge effectiveness and will be recognized in AOCL.
+Changes in the spot-forward differential and counterparty non-performance risk of the derivatives are excluded from the assessment of hedge effectiveness and will be recognized in AOCL.
 Amounts in AOCL are recognized in earnings, specifically Interest expense, using a systematic and rational method over the life of the hedging instrument.